The Prologue to Romeo and Juliet

 The Tragedy of Romeo and Juliet makes all those sad love poems you’ve cried over seem like silly little limericks.
 Let the summary and analysis begin.

 - The prologue is a sonnet.
-The rhyme scheme of a Shakesperean Sonnet is ababcdcdefefgg.
-A Shakespearean Sonnet consists of three quatrains, four line groupings, and a couplet.
+The rhyme scheme of a Shakespearean Sonnet is ababcdcdefefgg.
+A Shakespearean Sonnet consists of three quatrains, four-line groupings, and a couplet.
 Each quatrain is one unit of thought in the poem.
 The ending couplet comments on the preceding three quatrains.
 The meter of a sonnet is iambic pentameter.
 Sonnets are a traditionally preferred method for writing love poems.
 Try it.
 Just make sure the person to whom the love poem is addressed already loves you; otherwise, she’ll make fun of you

-- Shakespeare creates rhythm through the use of poetic devices, puctuation, and meter variations: The first foot of line 1 is a spondee, not an iamb, drawing attention to the word “two.”
+- Shakespeare creates rhythm through the use of poetic devices, punctuation, and meter variations: The first foot of line 1 is a spondee, not an iamb, drawing attention to the word “two.”
 The poetry scholar must ask him/herself why?
 Shakespeare purposely emphasizes the word “two” because the poem is about two lovers and love is about two lovers.
 (If all these crazy words describing meter and rhythm make no sense, I strongly advise you take a look at an explanation of meter and rhythm in poetry.)

 - In line 3, “break to” is a trochee (stressed, unstressed).
 The poetry scholar must ask why?
 Notice that the setting of the sonnet changes with the word break.
 Everything prior to it discusses the ancient grudge; everything after it refers to the current feud between the two families.
 The dash before “break” further emphasizes the break in time and adds to the break in rhythm, a dash signifying a break in thought.
 As you see there’s more to writing a love sonnet than writing fourteen lines in iambic pentameter.
 It takes thought, much in the same way love does.